 But again, how does this relate to your industry and your business?
 The circular economy is slowly but surely becoming a reality, driven by increasing constraints on our natural resources and reflected in changing regulation as well as customer demands.
 Companies from the environmental services giant Veolia to the aerospace manufacturer Lockheed Martin have incorporated circularity and resource efficiency into their business model.
 Companies are also forming partnerships to promote the circular economy; in 2010 UPS partnered with the innovative recycling company TerraCycle to help them with the logistics and shipping of the hard-to-recycle waste that TerraCycle is known for recycling.

 Cleantech companies are inherently innovative, and as circular economy strategies become increasingly common across all sectors it is even more important to consider how you can participate and contribute in order to remain at the forefront of your industry.
 Your business’ future growth needs to be circular and sustainable to reflect these changing attitudes and the realities of limited resources.

-Antenna is proud to be the marketing partner for the US Chamber of Commerce Foundation’s Fourth Annual Sustainability and Circular Economy Summit, with the theme Translating Value to Ignite Action.
+Antenna Group is proud to be the marketing partner for the US Chamber of Commerce Foundation’s Fourth Annual Sustainability and Circular Economy Summit, with the theme Translating Value to Ignite Action.
 The summit aims to provide participants with a comprehensive understanding of sustainable and circular strategies as well as how to communicate the value of circularity as a business strategy.
 These are key tools to get your business going circular, and we’re offering a 20% discount code at registration to help you get there.
 Register today with the code SUSTY20 and learn how the future is circular.